General Program Requirements:

 The dissertation should demonstrate the student's ability to conceive, research, and write a scholarly project of at least 150 pages.
 The student's doctoral research is overseen by the Doctoral Advisory Committee, which consists of at least three Graduate Faculty members.
 Two members, including the Chair, must be from the English Department.
 Committee compositions must be approved by the department's graduate committee.
 The Chair is responsible for overseeing and guiding the student's progress; coordinating the responses of the committee members; and informing the student of her/his academic progress.

 The Dissertation Examining Committee evaluates the student's dissertation and oral defense, including the student's ability to express verbally her/his research question, methodological approach, primary findings, and implications.
-This committee is comprised of the Doctoral Advisory Committee and at least one additional Graduate Faculty member from outside the English Department.
+This committee comprises the Doctoral Advisory Committee and at least one additional Graduate Faculty member from outside the English Department.
 The Outside Examiner should be identified no later than the beginning of the term in which the student will defend the dissertation.
 The committee votes to pass or fail the dissertation and the defense at the conclusion of the public presentation.